teemu01/my-projects/README.md

 - Ridge, Random Forest and MLP classifiers were trained and evaluated to classify the images

 ## Superdense coding project
-This project introduces and implements superdense coding protocol with IBM's Qiskit library in python.
-The project is written in Jupyter notebook.
+This project implements the superdense coding quantum computing algorithm using IBM qiskit in python.
+The project is written in jupyter notebook and includes a theoretical introduction, circuit implementation, simulation and conclusions quantum.
-- Constructed quantum circuits for the superdense coding protocol and visualized with Qiskit.
+- Constructed quantum circuits for the superdense coding protocol which includes creating a bell state, encoding, decoding, measurement and circuit visualization with Qiskit.
 - Showed how an eavesdropper's measurement collapses the entangled state, preventing interception of the message.
-- Constructed three qubit quantum circuit generalization of superdense coding based on a theoretical work.
+- Extended the protocol by including a third qubit to the ciruit based on a theoretical work.
+Analysed the results and showed that three bits of information can be transferred with two qubits.